-A student who withdraws from the university during a semester, or whose occupancy agreement is properly canceled (see Section 7 Occupancy Agreement Releases and Cancellations), may receive a prorated financial adjustment of housing and meal plan fees, determined by the date the student removes all personal belongings from the assigned room, returns key, and officially checks out of the residence hall.

-Prorated financial adjustments will not be available after the 10th week of classes or if the student is removed from housing for disciplinary or judicial reasons.
+A student who withdraws or is required to withdraw from the university during a semester, or whose occupancy agreement is properly cancelled (see Section VI Occupancy Agreement Release), may receive a prorated refund of housing and meal plan fees, determined by the date the student removes all personal belongings from the assigned room, returns key, and officially checks out of the residence hall.
+No refunds will be made after the 10th week of classes, for a fractional part of a week, or if the student is removed from housing for a disciplinary reasons.